 Guests – Leading up to your trip:

-For overnight trips we are asking that all guests who are not fully vaccinated:
+For overnight trips we are asking that any guest who is NOT fully vaccinated:

 – Be very careful in the 14 days leading up to the trip – basically ‘stay at home’ as much as possible.